 However, it is crucial for two other types of financial aid.

 College Financial Aid

 Almost certainly, your child’s college will require a FAFSA in order to calculate student financial aid.
-Other forms may or may not be required, depending on the student’s university.
+Other forms may or may not be required, depending on the school.
 There are two types of financial aid administered by universities: merit aid and need-based aid.
 Need-based aid, which can consist of scholarships, grants, work-study, or loans, is decided by the FAFSA, so it is imperative to file it.

-Private Financial Aid Also Known as Private Scholarships
+Private Financial Aid, Also Known as Private Scholarships

 Many large corporations sponsor rather flashy scholarship programs, but thousands of students do well in asking local and regional groups.
 Faith-based organizations, fraternal groups, and small businesses all tend to give away money for scholarships, and a simple phone call or email can start the process.